becamorin20/Group-16/docs/status.md

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-q-coarse-100.png" width="400"></div>
 Figure 16: Scatter plot with linear fit of Q-learner with 9 dynamic BFs and 9 stationary coarse circular BFs.
-The agent shows improvement and is able to go from 100 commands alive per episode to 200 commands alive per episode by the end of training 100 iterations.
+The agent shows improvement and is able to go from 100 commands alive per episode to nearly 200 commands alive per episode by the end of training 100 iterations.

 #### Learner - 9 Dynamic BFs
 The final "intelligent" agent we evaluate is one trained with 9 dynamic BFs (figure 2) and 0 stationary BFs.